On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: The (effective) descent topology on affine schemes

 \begin{proposition}[Olivier] Let $R\stackrel{\alpha}\to S$ be a {ring map}.
 The following are equivalent: \begin{enumerate} \item $\alpha$ is an effective descent morphism; \item $\alpha$ is a descent morphism; \item $\alpha$ is a pure {ring map}. \end{enumerate} \end{proposition}

-Olivier's note \cite{Ol} is just an announcement, but after stating the intermediate result that we have restated as Lemma \ref{Lemma:1}, it comments that this is the key point.
+In his note \cite{Ol} (which is just an announcement), Olivier comments that the key point is the intermediate result that we have restated as Lemma~\ref{Lemma:1}.
 Following this hint, we have tried to reconstitute Olivier's proof (there are other proofs and sketches of proof in the literature, notably by Mesablishvili \cite{M1}).

 \begin{proof} $(1)\Rightarrow (2)$ is clear.

 $(2)\Leftrightarrow (3)$.
 Let $R\stackrel{\alpha}\to S$ be a descent morphism.
 The comparison functor $C_\alpha$ is then fully faithful, which amounts to: for any pair of $R$-modules $M_1, M_2$,